Correlating Cross-Iteration Noise for DP-SGD using Model Curvature: Experiment Details and Results

 \paragraph{Training/Finetuning Strategy} We use full parameter training (for small CNNs and VGG), parameter-efficient fine-tuning mechanisms including freezing layer (for finetuning the last layer of ResNet152) and LoRA~\citep{lora} (for ViT).
 For fine-tuning ViTs with LoRA, we use low rank $r=8$, making the total number of finetuning parameters around 1M.
+For fine-tuning RoBERTa with LoRA, we use low rank $r=16$, making the total number of finetuning parameters around 3M.
 Based on the recommendations of~\citet{choose}, we finetune those parameters on public data first, then perform privacy-preserving training/finetuning on the private target datasets.

 \paragraph{Hyperparameters} Unless otherwise stated, we split 10\% of data samples from training sets as validation sets and \textbf{tune hyperparameters on validation sets}.
-All models are trained for 20 epochs on CIFAR-10 with batch size 450 and 5 epochs on ChestX-ray with batch size 150.
+All models are trained for 20 epochs on CIFAR-10 with batch size 450, 5 epochs on ChestX-ray with batch size 150, and 3 epochs on MNLI with batch size 50.
 We use constant learning rate, no momentum and no weight decay.
 We use Optuna~\citep{optuna} for auto hyperparameter tuning and search within $[0.1, 1.]$ for the learning rate and $[0.1, 10.]$ for clip norm.
 Additionally, for \ftrl and \techname, we search within $[1, 20]$ for the band size.